Thirty Days Hath September: Legacy

 The various forms of the poem are usually considered a doggerel nursery rhyme.
 In the c.
 1601 academic drama Return from Parnassus, Sir Raderic's overenthusiastic appreciation of its poetry is of a piece with his own low level of culture and education.

 It has, however, also earned praise.
-It's been called "one of the most popular and oft-repeated verses in the English language" and "probably the only sixteenth-century poem most ordinary citizens know by heart".
+It has been called "one of the most popular and oft-repeated verses in the English language" and "probably the only sixteenth-century poem most ordinary citizens know by heart".
 Groucho Marx claimed "My favorite poem is the one that starts 'Thirty Days Hath September...', because it actually means something."
 On the other hand, the unhelpfulness of such an involved mnemonic has been mocked, as in the early-20th-century parody "Thirty days hath September / But all the rest I can't remember."
 It continues to be taught in schools as children learn the calendar, although others employ the knuckle mnemonic instead.

 "Thirty Days Hath September" is also occasionally parodied or referenced in wider culture, such as the 1960 Burma-Shave jingle "Thirty days / Hath September / April / June and the / Speed offender".